Updated January 19, 2023

-Most cases of athlete’s foot can be treated at home with over-the-counter antifungal topical creams, ointments, sprays or powders.
+Most cases of athlete’s foot can be treated at home with over-the-counter anti-fungal topical creams, ointments, sprays or powders.
 In severe cases, prescription medication may be necessary.
-The goal of treatment is to stop the spread of the infection and relieve symptoms.
+The goal of treatment for athlete's foot is to stop the spread of the infection and relieve symptoms.
 Treatment typically lasts for two to four weeks.

 It's important to treat athlete's foot as soon as you notice symptoms because the infection can spread to other parts of your body and to other people.

-An important part of the treatment for athlete’s foot involves not causes more skin irritation and potential damage by scratching the infected skin.
+An important part of the treatment involves not causes more skin irritation and potential damage by scratching the infected skin.
 This can be quite difficult, because the urge to scratch can be quite severe.
 The best way to avoid scratching is to use an anti-itch cream like Dermeleve.

 Dermeleve is formulated to stop itch dead in its tracks.
 Relief can be felt in as little as five minutes.

 Unlike many anti-itch creams, Dermeleve is free of steroids.
 There is no risk of the side effects of long term topical steroid use, and no risk of the withdrawal symptoms that often can accompany prolonged treatment of this kind.
 This means that Dermeleve is safe to use as frequently and for as long as desired.